 Seasonal Sweets, pleasing to the eye as well as the palate

 Many Japanese people are masters at incorporating seasonal flair into their everyday lives.
-Be it an Ikebana arrangement of fresh flowers, meals cooked with ingredients fresh from the farm or practicing seasonal traditions.
-There’s something poetic about celebrating a new season and to be in sync with nature.
+Ikebana flower arrangement, meals cooked with ingredients fresh from the farm and seasonal traditions stand out as a few examples.
+There’s something poetic about celebrating a new season in sync with nature.

-But for people like me who live in a metropolis such as Tokyo, it’s really hard to appreciate nature, let alone find it.
-Taking a subway to work, all I see is the concrete wall of a dimly lit tunnel.
-Working at the office with windows that are fixed shut, I sit in an air conditioned room all day long.
-At the supermarket, most staple vegetables like potatoes, carrots, onions, and even tomatoes are available all year.
-City life is easy and convenient, yet unfortunately it has made us lose touch with nature.
+However, for people like me who live in a metropolis such as Tokyo, it’s really hard to appreciate nature, let alone find it.
+In fact, working at the office with windows that are fixed shut, I sit in an air conditioned room all day long.
+Though city life is convenient, unfortunately, it has made us lose touch with nature.

 Find seasonal sweets!
 Here’s a selection of sweets that are currently in season.

 Caption: From left, Kumoi no Sakura (Half size) 1,944 yen, Taori Sakura 486 yen, Haru Dokei 519 yen, Sakura Mochi 411 yen